CHTJonas/entropyd/README.md

 This repository hosts the code for a simple client application to seed the Linux kernel with entropy from a remote server via HTTP.
 It attempts to adhere to the UNIX philosophy of doing one thing and doing it well.

+This project is a Go rewrite of [entropyserver](https://bitbucket.org/mas90/entropyserver) by Malcolm Scott.
+Much of the original credit for code logic must go to him.

 ## Build

 To compile the code execute the following in a terminal.
 This will produce three `entropyd` binaries for the `arm`, `arm64` and `amd64` architectures in different directories under `bin`.